 In this article, I will discuss "the hot method" in more detail.
 This method of delivery was triggered by his hot-button personal issues and tied to his highly-aroused emotional state.
 It manifested itself as anger toward me.

 All abuse is about control.
-What I didn't recognize at the time but do now, however, is that he conditioned me with his anger to react in particular ways that trapped me into the relationship much longer than I otherwise would have been.
+What I didn't recognize at the time, but do now, is that he conditioned me with his anger to react in particular ways that trapped me in the relationship much longer than I otherwise would have been.

 How My Ex's Anger and Verbal Abuse Conditioned Me to Stay with Him

 My reaction to his "hot method" of delivering verbally abusive insults had a timeline to it.
 When my ex would explode in anger and say hurtful things, here is how it affected me over time.

 - First, I fooled myself into thinking his outbursts weren't abusive.
 It sounds counter-intuitive.
 How can fits of rage that resulted in him hurling insults at me not be seen as abusive?
 Early in the relationship, he had primed me to be empathetic to the ways women had betrayed him in the past.
 His friends also claimed that he was naturally hot-tempered and thought it almost endearing, and they encouraged me to do the same.
 So when he calmed down and apologized, I told myself that I should forgive him and let it go.
 I also told myself that he didn’t mean the things he'd said in anger, that he'd been irrational and it wasn’t really him speaking.